Knights Hospitaller: Reconquista of the sea

 The moral decline that the knights underwent over the course of this period is best highlighted by the decision of many knights to serve in foreign navies and become "the mercenary sea-dogs of the 14th to 17th centuries", with the French Navy proving the most popular destination.
 This decision went against the knights' cardinal reason for existence, in that by serving a European power directly they faced the very real possibility that they would be fighting against another Roman Catholic force, as in the few Franco-Spanish naval skirmishes that occurred in this period.
 The biggest paradox is the fact that for many years the Kingdom of France remained on amicable terms with the Ottoman Empire, the Knights' greatest and bitterest foe and purported sole purpose for existence.
 Paris signed many trade agreements with the Ottomans and agreed to an informal (and ultimately ineffective) cease-fire between the two states during this period.
 That the Knights associated themselves with the allies of their sworn enemies shows their moral ambivalence and the new commercial-minded nature of the Mediterranean in the 17th century.
-Serving in a foreign navy, in particular that of the French, gave the Knights the chance to serve the Church and for many, their King, to increase their chances of promotion in either their adopted navy or in Malta, to receive far better pay, to stave off their boredom with frequent cruises, to embark on the highly preferable short cruises of the French Navy over the long caravans favoured by the Maltese, and if the Knight desired, to indulge in some of the pleasures of a traditional debauched seaport.
-In return, the French gained and quickly assembled an experienced navy to stave off the threat of the Spanish and their Habsburg masters.
+Serving in a foreign navy, in particular that of the French, gave the knights the chance to serve the Church and for many, their king, to increase their chances of promotion in either their adopted navy or in Malta, to receive far better pay, to stave off their boredom with frequent cruises, to embark on the highly preferable short cruises of the French navy over the long caravans preferred by the Maltese, and if the knight desired, to indulge in some of the pleasures of a traditional debauched seaport.
+In return, the French gained and quickly assembled an experienced navy to stave off the threat of Habsburgian Spain.
 The shift in attitudes of the Knights over this period is ably outlined by Paul Lacroix, who states: